-The Parliamentary Archives invites you to visit the 'Parliament & Peterloo' exhibition which opens on 4 July 2019.
+The Parliamentary Archives invites you to visit the 'Parliament & Peterloo' exhibition which is now open.

 This free exhibition explores the political and social background to the Peterloo massacre and Parliament’s reaction to it.